 The Manor is a broadly non-selective school.
 Our aim is for each and every child to achieve their academic potential, through a robust framework of timely assessments and appropriate interventions, as well as to experience positive outcomes in terms of both their mental health and wellbeing and their development of extra-curricular interests.
-When children are in a positive state of mind they feel safe, motivated, productive and calm.
+When children feel safe, motivated, confident, productive and calm they are more likely to take risks in their learning whilst enjoying a happy childhood.
 At The Manor, we support children through our teaching, differentiation, scaffolding and pastoral care to ensure that they are able to access their learning, feel success, understand their challenges and therefore have increased positive mental health and wellbeing.